Hasselqvist/hasselqvist.github.io/_pages/about.md

   - /about.html
 ---

-I am a phd candidate at the [ifo Institute](https://www.ifo.de/en) and the [University of Munich](https://www.en.econ.uni-muenchen.de/index.html), and affiliated with [SOFI](https://www.su.se/swedish-institute-for-social-research/) at Stockholm University.
+I am a phd candidate at [LMU Munich](https://www.en.econ.uni-muenchen.de/index.html) and the [ifo Institute](https://www.ifo.de/en), and affiliated with [SOFI](https://www.su.se/swedish-institute-for-social-research/) at Stockholm University.
 I am of Swedish nationality and received my master's and bachelor's degrees from [Uppsala University](https://www.nek.uu.se/?languageId=1).

 My research interests include Labor Economics, the Economics of Education, Migration and Family Economics.
 My current work investigates parental investment, gender gaps, the integration of migrant children and families, and issues related to family structure and child custody.